spectrochempy/spectrochempy/docs/devguide/adding_reader.rst

         assert A.shape == (1, 1842)
 This will ensure that a dataset with the expected shape has been returned.

-For local testing, ensure that the default ``datadir`` correctly points to your local git repo of ``spectrochempy_data``, e.g.:
+For local testing, ensure that the default ``datadir`` correctly points to your local git repo of ``spectrochempy_data``, e.g.,

 .. sourcecode:: python

     prefs.datadir = Path(path/to/testdata)

 2. Complete FILETYPES and ALIAS
 ===============================
-They are located at the top of ``core/readers/importer.py`` with the specifics of your reader.
-E.g. for galactic files:
+They are located at the top of ``core/readers/importer.py`` with the specifics of your reader. e.g., for galactic files:

 .. sourcecode:: python